Multivariate Count Time Series Modelling: Observation-Driven Models

 where the matrices ${H}$ and ${G}$ are defined by the limits (in probability) of \eqref{Hessian} and \eqref{information}, respectively.
 The same result is true for the log-linear model \eqref{eq:log-linear model mult}; details are omitted.
 To estimate the copula parameter, it is desirable to compare the conditional distribution of ${Y}_{t} \mid {\lambda}_{t}$ to that of ${Y}^{*}_{t} \mid {\lambda}_{t}$, where ${Y}^{*}_{t}$ is a count time series generated by a suitable choice of a copula.
 There are several ways of comparing such distributions and this topic is still under investigation.
 In \citet{Fokianosetal(2019)} an initial approach, based on the newly developed concept of local Gaussian correlation (see \citet{Berentsenetal(2014)}) was shown to be satisfactory.
-But the problem of estimating the copula parameter remains unexplored.
+But the problem of estimating the copula parameter remains unexplored; see \citet{TruquetandDebaly(2021)} for recent progress in the framework of mixed time series models.

 \begin{Remark} \rm

 Equation \eqref{score independnence} motivates a more general framework that can be applied to the analysis of multivariate count time series modes.
 A natural generalization, is to consider the following estimating functions